 Seth said we are all connected through God.
 We live in a pantheistic universe, meaning that the universe exists within God.
 The living energy that forms God also forms the universe, and God's consciousness flows with this energy, permeating everything (including us).
 Since the universe is formed from the life energy of God, and since God is not evil, nothing in the universe can be evil, including those seemingly evil people among us.

 So if the evil people among us are not evil, what are they?
 They are ignorant, or misguided, or confused, or obsessed, or repressed.
-Most evil people suffer deep hurts as children which then become unconscious motivators later in life.
+Most evil people suffered deep hurts as children which then became unconscious motivators later in life.
 Striking out violently makes perfect sense to the inner wounded child.
 The rationale for striking out is always secondary to the retribution being enacted, which has a healing and cleansing effect on the child.
 The adult portion of the personality provides the rationale (the principle), and that gives cover to the child.
 The striking out is usually extreme because the wounds of the child are repressed and festering.
 Not to get waylaid by psychology, my point is: Evil is good which has gone awry.

 All evil people believe that they are doing good.
 Even a person who is completely self-centered may believe that "watching out for number one" is the right thing to do.
-The Norwegian man who murdered 78 people, mostly children, in 2011, believed that by killing children at a political camp, he was erasing the future leaders of the liberal movement, and in his mind that was a good thing because it would set the country on a different course.
+The Norwegian man who murdered 78 people, mostly children, in 2011, believed that by killing children at a political camp, he was erasing the future leaders of the liberal movement, and in his mind that was a good thing because it would set the country on a different path.
 He also believed that he would jump-start a dialogue in his country about racial and national integrity and purity.
 (He didn't realize that no one would listen to the ideas of a murderer.)

 People who lose their faith after suffering a great loss (such as the 9/11 survivors) don't understand that nothing has been lost.
 Every person who dies is still alive (in an after-death environment, according to Seth) and will be reborn, so no one has actually died.
 Furthermore, Seth said that every person chooses the time and nature of his death in advance, albeit on an unconscious level.
 Indeed, Seth said that we choose the major events of our lives in advance also.
 The likelihood, then, is that both the victims and the survivors had spiritual lessons to learn from the tragedy that they endured.
 They will take those lessons with them, and their future lives will be enhanced by what they experienced.